-The intense line of light and various lighting options (direct, indirect, diffuse) enable the doctor to see most of the different areas of the eye magnified up to 60 times: the front, middle and back of the eye, and even as far back as the in the fundus of the eye.
-Modern slit lamps also include a device that measures (the pressure inside the eyeball).
+As its name suggests, the lamp projects a narrow, slit-shaped beam of light into the eye.
+Depending on how the lamp is set, it is possible for the doctor to see nearly all parts of the eye magnified up to 60 times: the front, middle and back of the eye, and even as far back as the retina in the fundus of the eye.
+Modern slit lamps also include a device that measures intraocular pressure (the pressure inside the eyeball).

 What is ophthalmoscopy?

 Conditions such as retinal detachment and optic nerve damage can be diagnosed using ophthalmoscopy.
-This examination can also be a good idea in people who have diabetes or high blood pressure because both of these conditions can damage blood vessels in the eye.
+It can also be a good idea to examine the small blood vessels in the eye in people who have diabetes or high blood pressure because both of these conditions can damage blood vessels in the eye.

-If your pupils are dilated using eye drops, your eyes become very sensitive to light and your vision becomes blurred.
+If your pupils are dilated using eye drops, your eyes will be very sensitive to light and your vision will be blurred for a few hours after the examination.
 For this reason, you are only allowed to drive a car or operate machinery again once the effect of the eye drops has worn off.

 How is intraocular pressure measured?

-The measurement of (tonometry) is one of the most common eye examinations.
-The pressure inside the eyeball becomes too high if a fluid produced in the eye (called aqueous humor) cannot drain properly and starts to build up.
-An of between 10 and 21 mmHg (millimeters of mercury) is considered to be normal in adults.
+The measurement of intraocular pressure (tonometry) is one of the most common eye examinations.
+A fluid called aqueous humor is constantly being produced inside the eye.
+The eye's intraocular pressure results from the balance between how much new aqueous humor is being produced and how much of it is flowing out of the eye.
+The pressure increases if the aqueous humor can't drain properly and starts to build up.
+An intraocular pressure of between 10 and 21 mmHg (millimeters of mercury) is considered to be normal in adults.

 Various instruments can be used to measure the pressure in the eye.
-In what is known as applanation tonometry, the is first numbed using eye drops.
-Then a small measuring device is placed against the surface of the , putting a little pressure on the eye.
+In what is known as applanation tonometry, the cornea is first numbed using eye drops.
+Then a small measuring device is placed against the surface of the cornea, putting a little pressure on the eye.

 Further eye examinations

 Optical coherence tomography (OCT) is another type of eye examination.
-OCT uses a laser to measure things like the thickness of the .
-This technique can be applied to detect the build-up of fluid in the .
+OCT uses a laser to measure things like the thickness of the retina.
+This technique can be applied to detect the build-up of fluid in the retina.

 Andreae S, Avelini P, Berg M, Blank I, Burk A. Lexikon der Krankheiten und Untersuchungen.
 Stuttgart: Thieme; 2008.

-Dahlmann C, Patzelt J. Basics Augenheilkunde.
-München: Urban und Fischer; 2014.
+Dahlmann C. Basics Augenheilkunde.
+München: Urban und Fischer; 2020.